guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 ````

 ### Plain PBS script
-So this gives us the following script, which can be used as is:
+So this gives us the following example PBS script, which can be used as is:
 ````bash
 #!/bin/bash
 #PBS -N spark-cluster-path